Aerial view of Alcatraz Island in January 1932. The island was used as a maximum security federal prison from 1934 to 1963.

 One of the life vests made by the inmates

-Piecing together the plan.
 As the days went by, the FBI, the Coast Guard, Bureau of Prison authorities, and others began to find more evidence and piece together the ingenious escape plan.
-We were aided by a fourth plotter who didn’t make it out of his cell in time and began providing us with information.
+We were aided by inmate Allen West, who didn’t make it out of his cell in time and began providing us with information.
 Here’s what we learned.

 - The group had begun laying plans the previous December when one of them came across some old saw blades.